Choose the health content that’s right for you, and get it delivered right in your inbox.

 5. Skin Cancer Screening

-There are many factors that play into the screening schedule for preventive skin exams, so speak with your primary care provider or dermatologist to determine the schedule that’s right for you.
+There are many factors that play into the screening schedule for preventive skin exams, so speak with your primary care provider to determine the schedule that’s right for you.

 Undergoing regular skin exams enables your health care provider to track any worrisome moles, lumps or bumps you may have, along with identifying and treating early signs of skin cancer.
 There are also steps you can take regularly to reduce your risk of developing skin cancer.